 Recommended eco-friendly activity: Join local dive shop Agua Clara to experience the crystal clear waters of Quintana Roo’s famed cenotes—underwater caves derived from the Mayan word for “well”—and nearby reefs on an eco-friendly scuba or snorkel tour.

 Not far from Toronto—one of the most innovative cities in the world and an early adopter of green technologies—lies the Blue Mountains.
 The idyllic mountain range is known for its alpine skiing in winter, but the remaining three seasons deliver a slew of outdoor recreation that’s not to be missed.
-Between nature excursions or strolls through the pedestrian-only Blue Mountain Village, embrace the simple life in a lodge-like escape such as Brooker 191.
+Between nature excursions or strolls through the pedestrian-only Blue Mountain Village, embrace the simple life in a lodge-like escape such as Lucille 109.

 Recommended eco-friendly activity: At Scenic Caves, hike through 17 unique geological features that were naturally carved millions of years ago—and finish with a stroll across a suspension bridge perched 82 feet above the forest floor.